rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

 ## The workstation you should bring

+Minimum hardware required:

+* CPU with _at least_ 4 virtual cores (2 cores with hyperthreading)
+   * i7 with 8 virtual cores (4 cores with hyperthreading) is recommended
+* 8gb RAM is the bare minimum required
+   * 16 is recommended
+* High speed HDD
+   * SSD strongly recommended
+* Ability to connect to wifi

 **Before arriving at the event** you should make sure your laptop workstation has the following:

 > ℹ Assuming PC, but if you have a Mac you should have comparable tooling installed.